SpongePowered/SpongeDocs/source/faq.rst

 Will There Be an Official Place to Download Plugins?
 ----------------------------------------------------

 Yes there will be.
-The plugin repository, to be called **Ore** is in the works.
+The plugin repository, to be called **Ore**, is in the works.
 The details are still being debated.
 You can take part in the discussion here https://forums.spongepowered.org/t/plugin-hosting/1150, or even assist its development on GitHub.